 The Start button: Microsoft has restored the Start button in Windows 8 to help users quickly switch to the Start screen.
 Right-click on the Start button to see Power User Menu (Windows + X menu) containing shut down, restart and a couple of other options.

-Set desktop background as Start screen background: 8.1 comes with an option that lets you automatically set desktop background picture as Start screen background.
+Set desktop background as Start screen background: 8.1 comes with an option that lets you automatically set the desktop background picture as the Start screen background.
 When you change the desktop background, Windows automatically applies the new picture to the Start screen background.

 Use lock screen as picture frame: The lock screen can now be used as a picture frame to showcase your pictures from local drives as well as your SkyDrive.

 Small tiles on the Start screen: Start screen now lets you have tiny app tiles.